iterative/ldb-resources/documentation/tutorial.md

 ```
 </details>

 Next let's do another sanity check and see the balance of classes in splits.
-For that, we can peek at the JSON schema for the first duplicate object:
+For that, we can peek at the JSON layout for the first duplicate object:

 ```
 ldb eval id:02d4f6af6de0e622bd67637d1d3620a7